ST GEORGE'S RAF CHAPEL OF REMEMBRANCEBIGGIN HILL

 The stone is a simple block of local limestone from Maastricht, with the words ‘THANK YOU RAF.
 MAASTRICHT STAAR.’ engraved on its face and for 50 years had stood looking over the Garden from in front of the pergola, which is no longer in the Garden.
 At the time of its presentation, the Garden was a massed bed of red tulips, also given by the people of the Netherlands.

-The Garden is now consecrated, with the ashes of those who have served in the Royal Air Force, or have been a member of the Chapel congregation, interred there.
+The Garden is now consecrated, with the ashes interred there of those who have served in the Royal Air Force, their spouses or have been a member of the Chapel congregation, .
 The red tulips have been replaced by yellow roses called ‘Koresia’.

 In 2018 the stone was refurbished through heritage lottery grant, an extra engraving was added to the reverse of the stone and it was moved to a new position in front of the Garden.